move-language/move/language/tools/move-mv-llvm-compiler/docs/TypeInfo.md

 # Type info in the binary

-Goes in a separate section.
+Goes in a separate ELF section.
 For now the compiler emits BTF however this can change in future based on the requirements of the environment.

 ## Purpose of type info